giannismarinakis/java-open-nl/README.md

 # Open Network Library for Java Developers - Version 0.5

-This is an Open-Source Library for creating network applications in Java easily. <br>
+This is an Open-Source Library for creating network applications in Java easily using UDP Network Protocol. <br>
-This library "fits" more on Multiplayer Game Development.
+This library "fits" more on Multiplayer Game Development. <br><br>
+<b>Read the LICENSE file before using the plugin!</b>
 <hr>
 # How to use OpenNL
 <hr>